Minneapolis Environmental Health

 - Body art

-- Vermin infestation
+- Vermin infestation in licensed food businesses

 - Mobile food stores

 - Garbage and sanitation complaints in licensed food businesses